header logo

 Italy's arduous journey to the 2006 World Cup

-Italy struggled from the group stage.
-Italy drew 1-1 with the United States in a match in which Daniele De Rossi elbowed the United States' Brian McBride and was suspended for four matches.
-Meanwhile, back home, coach Marcelo Lippi's son Davide was almost certain to go to jail.
-Juventus, the club with the most players, were almost certain to be relegated.
+Italy struggled in the group stage.
+They drew 1-1 with the United States in a match where Daniele De Rossi elbowed United States forward Brian McBride, earning a four-match suspension.
+Meanwhile, back home, coach Marcelo Lippi’s son Davide was facing the possibility of imprisonment, and Juventus, the club with the most players in the squad, was almost certain to be relegated.

 Lippi was furious in the press conference room at the press conference after being asked provocative questions by reporters, while Fabio Cannavaro and Gennaro Gattuso retreated into their shells, declaring: "We think Italy should return to a defensive style of play with numbers."
 It was a view that spat at the attacking football that Lippi had spent two years building.